Black roboticists on racism, bias, and building better AI

 ‘No Justice, No Robots’

 Tom Williams also spoke on the panel.
-Williams is White and a professor at the Colorado School of the Mines.
+Williams is White and a professor at the Colorado School of Mines.
 In an open letter published online earlier this month titled “No Justice?
 No Robots,” Williams and other roboticists in Colorado pledged not to create robots of any kind for police.

 “We have to not just refuse to build robots that actively cause harm, which seems obvious … but I would also argue that we should be refusing to build even benign or socially beneficial robots in collaboration with or for the use of police because of what that action would communicate to our community about our moral principles,” he said.